Indigenous Student Achievement Pathways

 ISAP First-year Learning Communities bring students with common academic goals together in popular 100-level courses, a weekly gathering with upper year peer mentors, and offer holistic academic advising and connection points with Indigenous faculty and alumni role models.
-ISAP First-year LCs include many courses that contribute to or are pre-requisites for Indigenous certificate and degree programs, including the wîcêhtowin Theatre Program, Indigenous Justice and Criminology (IJC, formerly ABJAC), Certificate in Indigenous Governance and Politics, and Bachelor of Indigenous Studies.
+ISAP First-year LCs include many courses that contribute to or are pre-requisites for Indigenous certificate and degree programs, including the wîcêhtowin Theatre Program, Indigenous Justice and Criminology (IJC, formerly ABJAC), Certificate in Indigenous Governance and Politics, Certificate in the Study of Indigenous Storytelling, and Bachelor of Indigenous Studies.

 Learn more about ISAP STEM (Science, Technology, Engineering & Mathematics) and the STEM Accelerator Certificate courses here.